1998 Abkhazian local elections

-On 14 March 2008, Abkhazia held local elections for the 1st convocations of its local assemblies in Sukhumi and all districts but Gali.
+The local elections were held in Republic of Abkhazia, a self-proclaimed internationally unrecognized entity, in 1998.

 Background

 On 11 December 1997, Parliament adopted the law on local bodies of self-government.
 President Ardzinba then issues a decree setting local elections for 14 March 1998.
 For the purpose of the elections, 148 precincts were created: 16 in the city of Sukhumi.
-13 in the Sukhumi District, 33 in Ochamchira District, 29 in Gudauta District, 25 in Gagra District, 17 in Tquarchal District and 17 in Gulripshi District.
+13 in the Sukhumi District, 33 in Ochamchira District, 29 in Gudauta District, 25 in Gagra District, 17 in Tkvarcheli District and 17 in Gulripshi District.
 The government stated that it was unable to hold elections in Gali District.

 In April, after the elections, President Ardzinba appointed Heads of the District Administrations.